-New Yearfs Greeting by Hiroyuki Takahashi, Chairperson, Japan Association of Travel Agents gRebornh Our Aim to Achieve a New Tourism
+New Year's Greeting by Hiroyuki Takahashi, Chairperson, Japan Association of Travel Agents Achieving Transformation Through Value Creation

 Hiroyuki Takahashi